 Bitcoin functions in a very similar way.
 Gold and silver have been a store of value for thousands of years for two main reasons: their scarcity and their network effect.
 But these precious metals have many limitations, are difficult to store, and difficult to transfer from one party to another.
 Bitcoin is superior to precious metals because the amount of Bitcoin in circulation is precisely known (while someone can discover a large gold mine on the bottom of the ocean or perhaps on an asteroid which would increase the supply by unknown amounts) and one can very securely store unlimited amounts of Bitcoin without physical security concerns.

 As described above, without a network effect nothing could function as a store of value or a store of wealth.
 For this to happen, large numbers of people need to agree that something will perform this function (as they do for gold).
 Therefore if someone would create a replica of Bitcoin it would not have any value simply because it would not be Bitcoin.
-Other digital currencies and assets have gained value because they offer certain features that are not served by Bitcoin so they have their own place in the financial ecosystem.
-So no matter how many more digital currencies are created, there will always be one Bitcoin (just as there are many other scare objects besides gold that have no value or liquidity at all).
+Other digital currencies and assets have gained value because they offer certain features that are not served by Bitcoin so they have their own place in the financial ecosystem or have certain features that allow certain decentralized blockchain applications to function (non-financial assets).
+So no matter how many more digital currencies are created, there will always be one Bitcoin.

-Anything that has a dominant presence within any market segment id considered to have a network effect.
-For example, thousands of companies can create an identical search engine as Google and a social network like Facebook with identical features but they will simply not have the value of either Google or Facebook.
-So if an identical currency as Bitcoin was created, it would also not have any value very simply because Bitcoin has a strong network effect and the copy of it does not.
+Anything that has a dominant presence within any market segment is considered to have a network effect.
+For example, anyone can create a search engine like Google and a social network like Facebook with identical (or better) features but they will simply not have the value of either Google or Facebook.
+So if an identical currency as Bitcoin is created, it would also not have any value very simply because Bitcoin has a strong network effect and the copy of it does not.
 There are also very rare paintings that are equally as rare as Picasso or Pollock but because they have no network effect they may have no value at all while the latter are selling for tens of millions of dollars.